It’s Caribbean Heritage Month!

 My cousins and I (all 5200 of us) got together and realized that we will NEED to continue this amazing authentic Jamaican cooking for our own children, or the culture will die with us.

-Being the first generation to be American born, we are so used to being spoiled by our parents and aunts and uncles that were taught by their parents in the islands.
-It is so interesting having to marry the two cultures together, but cooking authentic recipes is a fantastic way to keep the culture alive in our own families.
+Being the first generation to be American born, we are so used to being spoiled by our parents and aunts and uncles that were taught to cook by their parents in the islands.
+It is so interesting having to marry the two cultures together, but cooking authentic recipes is a fantastic way to keep the culture alive in our own families going forward.

 Cooking Authentic Caribbean Cuisine